awsdocs/amazon-athena-user-guide/doc_source/workgroups-iam-policy.md

 # IAM Policies for Accessing Workgroups<a name="workgroups-iam-policy"></a>

-To control access to workgroups, use resource\-based or identity\-based IAM policies\.
+To control access to workgroups, use resource\-level IAM permissions or identity\-based IAM policies\.

 The following procedure is specific to Athena\.